Rhode Island Assisted Living

 Some benefits may come from the pension plan itself.
 Also, if the senior has a home that is paid off or any property to sell or rent out, that is also a good option.
 Reverse mortgages, LTC insurance and annuities can also be used to pay for assisted living costs in the state of Rhode Island.

-- Brookdale Cumberland
+- Brookdale Smithfield

 - Apple Rehab Clipper